GovTechSG/seed-documentation/faqs/common-issues-while-enrolling-with-microsoft-endpoint-manager.md

-# Common issues while enrolling in to Microsoft Intune
+# Common issues while enrolling in Microsoft Intune

   <details>
   <summary>1.
 While onboarding to Microsoft Intune, I get an error message, "Could not download the identity profile from the Encrypted Profile Service.
 The credentials within the Device Enrolment profile may have expired."</summary>